wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 **Q:**&ensp;Why should I be?

-**M:**&ensp;It is ignoreänce of yourself that makes you afraid and also unaware that you are afraid.
+**M:**&ensp;It is ignorance of yourself that makes you afraid and also unaware that you are afraid.
 Don’t try not to be afraid.
-Break down the wall of ignoreänce first.
+Break down the wall of ignorance first.

 People are afraid to die, because they do not know what death is.
 The *jnani* has died before his death, he saw that there was nothing to be afraid of.
-The moment you know your real beïng, you are afraid of nothing.
+The moment you know your real being, you are afraid of nothing.
 Death gives freedom and power.
 To be free in the world, you must die to the world.
 Then the universe is your own; it becomes your body, an expression and a tool.
-The happiness of beïng absolutely free is beyond description.
+The happiness of being absolutely free is beyond description.
 On the other hand, he who is afraid of freedom cannot die.

 **Q:**&ensp;You mean that one who cannot die cannot live?